 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations

 of Massara are Massari, Massaro, Amassari, Massai, Massarelli, Massarini, Massarino, Massarin, Massaroli, Massarolli, Massariolo, Massarotti, Massarotto, Massarutti, Massarutto, Massarut, Massardo, Massarente, Massarenti, Massiani, Massei and many more.

 Early Notables of the Massara family (pre 1700)

 Prominent among members of the family was Apollonio Massiani, Bishop of Savona in 1439.
 Antonio del Massaro (1450-1516), was an Italian painter.
 Virginio Massiani was a Captain in Siena in 1526.
-Nicol di Pietro Massei was a military Captain in Lucca under Cosimo I and was prominent in the battle against...
-Another 92 words (7 lines of text) are included under the topic Early Massara Notables in all our PDF Extended History products and printed products wherever possible.
+Nicol di Pietro Massei was a military Captain in Lucca under Cosimo I and was prominent in the battle against Siena.
+Count Milan Massari received his noble title from the Pope for his value to the society; of this same family...
+Another 71 words (5 lines of text) are included under the topic Early Massara Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Massara family to the New World and Oceana